sjbennett123/gloryforthefist/content/rules/playtest/playtest_workshops.md

 ## **Trustees**

 Trustees are characters, other than the owner, who are given access to use a workshop.
 Only the owner of a workshop can grant or revoke another member’s trustee access.
 Each workshop type has a set limit on the number of trustees allowed to use the workshop.
 Once that limit is reached, one trustee must be removed before another is added.
-This functionality for granting and revoking trustee access to other characters is handled through the nerolarponline.com website and is administered by the workshop owner and the local chapter logistics personnel.
+The functionality for granting and revoking trustee access to other characters is handled through the nerolarponline.com website and is administered by the workshop owner and the local chapter logistics personnel.

 ## **Duration and Upkeep**